-Sales Coaching: When Should You Ride to the Rescue
+Coaching & Joint Sales Calls: When Should I Ride to the Rescue?

 For a sales manager going on a call with a sales rep, nothing is more painful than watching the rep crash and burn.

-The natural reaction is to rescue the sales rep. After all, why loose the sale when all you need to do is jump in and take over the sales call.
+The natural reaction is to rescue the sales rep. After all, why lose the sale when all you need to do is jump in and take over the sales call?
 But is that the best choice?

 Joint Call vs. Coaching Call

 Let’s first distinguish between a joint sales call and a sales coaching call.

 On a joint sales call, a sales manager’s role is to help the sales rep sell.
 Perhaps the sales rep has specifically asked for help with an account, or maybe the opportunity is so significant that the sale manager wants to accompany the rep on the call “just in case.”